mlevison/APR-Markdown-Export/glossary/safety-check/index.md

 title: "Safety Check"
 date: "2022-08-03"
 relatedTerms: ['sprint-retrospective', 'psychological-safety']
+excerpt: 'A team **safety check** is a way of understanding the team’s readiness to be open and'
 ---

 A team **safety check** is a way of understanding the team’s readiness to be open and honest.
 It starts with a question like “Are you able to be open and honest and say everything that needs to be said in this retrospective?”